outsinre/outsinre.github.com/_posts/2018-03-20-wireguard.md

 Endpoint = 23.45.67.89:39814
 ```

-You can see that Address, DNS and SaveConfig items are added.
+You can see that "Address", "DNS" and "SaveConfig" items are added.
 The DNS defined by *wg-quick* will replace that of system default by *resolvconf* of *net-dns/openresolv*.

 Here is an server example: